i30817/rhdndat/README.rst

 optional arguments:
   -h, --help      show this help message and exit
-  -o output-file  output file, if omitted writes to stdout -m merge-file   merge non-overridden entries from this source file
+  -o output-file  if omitted writes to stdout, if not empty merge entries
                   to override a entry, a new entry must list the same romhacking urls as the older entry